 - Best interests of children and youth

 New key issues evaluated in this report include breastfeeding promotion, child death review processes and the management of type 1 diabetes in schools.

 We hope this status report provides direction and impetus for all advocates and policy-makers who take the best interests of children and youth to heart – and then a few steps further, into ‘city hall’ or the corridors of government.

 Information included in the web version of this report is updated on a regular basis and is obtained from government documents, credible web resources and personal correspondence.
-The PDF version reflects status as of May 2016.

 The CPS would like to thank the following non-governmental organizations for their assistance in validating information: the Breastfeeding Committee for Canada; the Canadian Hospitals Injury Reporting and Prevention Program at the Hospital for Sick Children; the Diabetes at School Advisory Group; the Jordan’s Principle Working Group; McMaster University’s machealth; Moms, Boobs and Babies (MBB); the NorthernStar Mothers Milk Bank; Parachute; and the Saskatchewan Prevention Institute.